cyrbon/props-models-and-benchmarks/README.md

 In total, it currently contains:

-1. Union + Data (perfect looking API)
+1. Union + Data (a perfect looking API)
 2. Variant (does not require overlapping instances, better type inference)
-3. Union + Newtype (more efficient, in addition to perfect looking API)
+3. Union + Newtype (more efficient, in addition to a perfect looking API)

 All them contain benchmarks, unit tests and an example of how the API will look.
 You are welcome to contribute your solution, if you feel like it.